Gullord-Christian/HouseHunter/README.md

 Users can sign up as either a realtor or buyer.

-Realtors can add a new listing, edit a listing or delete.
+Realtors can add, edit, or delete a listing.

 Buyers can find houses, save houses for future and leave notes for the realtor or other buyers.